-Older adults typically perform worse than younger adults on memory tests.
-Although this is usually explained as being due to age-related brain declines, explaining cognitive aging from a purely biological point of view ignores the key role of social factors in contributing to age differences in performance.
 Research in the Cognition & Aging lab is broadly focused on understanding how social context and socioemotional goals affect memory in younger and older adults.
-We pursue this objective in three lines of research, which are described in more detail below.
+We pursue this objective in three lines of research, which are each described in more detail below.

-Our first line of research examines how older adults' memory performance is affected by stereotype threat.
 Stereotype threat occurs when people are concerned that poor performance will confirm a negative self-relevant stereotype.
 In response to this, people can underperform compared to their potential.
-For example, older adults are stereotyped as being senile and prone to "senior moments".
-When reminded of this stereotype, older adults can experience stereotype threat and underperform on cognitive tests.
+For example, when older adults are placed in situations where they could confirm the stereotype that ‘older adults are senile and not cognitively capable’ they can experience stereotype threat and underperform on memory tests.
+Research in our lab has shown that these effects are driven (at least in part) by changes in task motivation.
+When older adults encounter stereotype threat it induces a risk-averse, prevention motivational focus.
+Rather than eagerly approach the gains that will make them their best, stereotype threat leads older adults to vigilantly avoid the losses that will make them their worst.
 This has important clinical implications.
-Research in our lab has shown that stereotype threat can impair older adults' performance on cognitive tests that are used in primary care settings to assess for dementia.
-With the support of funding from the National Institute on Aging, research in our lab has focused on (a) examining the mechanisms underlying this effect, (b) identifying which older adults are most affected by this, and (c) testing the efficacy of interventions to eliminate stereotype threat and therefore improve older adults' performance.
+Research in our lab has shown that stereotype threat can impair older adults' performance on the brief cognitive tests that are used in primary care settings to screen for dementia.
+With the support of funding from the National Institute on Aging, our research has also focused on (a) examining the mechanisms underlying this effect, (b) identifying which older adults are most affected by stereotype threat, and (c) testing the efficacy of interventions to eliminate stereotype threat and therefore improve older adults' performance.

-Our second line of research focuses on how collaboration affects memory.
 Remembering the past is often a social activity.
 People collaboratively remember the events of their lives with close others, juries collectively recall trial events before reaching verdicts, students participate in study groups to master lecture materials, and patients in therapy groups share their experiences as part of treatment.
-However, collaborative recall is not always beneficial.
-Although a group of people working together remembers more than any one individual, they recall less than the same number of people working apart whose answers are non-redundantly combined.
-This is known as collaborative inhibition.
-Thus, although two heads are better than one, two heads apart are better than two heads together.
-Ongoing research in our lab is now focusing on how collaborative recall affects memory errors, and on how collaborative memory outcomes vary based upon partner characteristics.
+Research in our lab has focused on how collaboration affects the quantity and quality of what people learn and remember.
+More recently, we have also examined the intersection of memory and belief.